snowch/biginsight-examples/examples/BigSQLGroovy/README_Federation.md

 db2 update dbm cfg using SSL_CLNT_KEYDB /home/bigsql/sqllib/security/keystore/dashclient.kdb
 db2 update dbm cfg using SSL_CLNT_STASH /home/bigsql/sqllib/security/keystore/dashclient.sth
 ```
+**NOTE:** *On BigInsights on Cloud clusters, the above operations need to be requested via a support ticket:*

 ## Catalog remote database

 You need DBADM privilege to perform following.
 As bigsql on master-2 (Big SQL Head Node).
 Do the following.

+**NOTE:** *All of the commands in this section need to be requested via a support ticket *On BigInsights on Cloud clusters*

 Uncatalog if needed:
 ```